Airplanes may be landing on artificial turf at the Pratt Regional Airport in the next few years.

 "We're in need of fuel tanks now," Reed said.

-Page 2 of 2 - The combined cost of the tanks is $450,000.
+The combined cost of the tanks is $450,000.
 Funding for the tanks will come from entitlement money and it will take three years to save enough to pay for the tanks.

 The airport has a master plan for growth and the new tanks were to be placed beside the eventual new hanger location just north and east of the current terminal.
 The Federal Aviation Administration will have to approve the new location.

 Evaluation of the new site revealed additional concrete would be needed to install the tanks by the proposed new hanger, Bell said.

 To save money, it was decided that the tanks would be placed above ground by the existing fuel island just west of the terminal building on the opposite side of the taxiway.

 Besides the new fuel tanks and runway, a new $3.5 million terminal building and hanger are also in the works but they are on hold until the other projects are complete.